meshery/meshery/docs/pages/extensibility.md

 Different use cases and different opinions call for different approaches to statistical analysis of the performance results.
 For example, wrk2 accounts for a concept called Coordinated Omission.

 ### Which are currently supported?
-1. **Fortio** - Fortio load testing library, command line tool, advanced echo server and web UI in go (golang).
+1. [fortio](https://github.com/fortio/fortio) - Fortio load testing library, command line tool, advanced echo server and web UI in go (golang).
 Allows to specify a set query-per-second load and record latency histograms and other useful stats.
-1. **wrk2** - A constant throughput, correct latency recording variant of wrk.
+1. [wrk2](https://github.com/giltene/wrk2) - A constant throughput, correct latency recording variant of wrk.

 ## Service Mesh Adapters
 ### What are Meshery adapters?
 Adapters allow Meshery to interface with the different service meshes.
+See a list of all available [service mesh adapters](service-meshes/adapters).

 ### Adapter Capabilities
 Meshery communicates with adapters over grpc.
 Adapters establish communication with the service mesh.
 Adapters have a predefined set of operations which are grouped based on predefined operation types.